Guitar Pick Thickness: A Thorough Guide To Select The Best

 Guitar Pick Shapes

 There are so many pick shapes available in the market today that it’s already hard to keep track of all of them.
 But even with the variety of structures out there, there is only one thing that you have to look out for: the tip of the pick.
-The sharpness of the tip is the key factor of a pick shape cause this is the only thing that does contact with the strings to produce sound.

-For those who prefer an aggressive picking style and a stronger attack on the strings while playing, they can go for picks with more pointed or sharper tips.
 These appointed tips help a lot with the accuracy of playing each note, playing arpeggios, or using a technique like string skipping while also offering added dexterity for your fingers.
 This makes it the weapon of choice for musicians who have to perform complicated solos or fast alternate picking.

-The guitar picks material helps you determine the quality of the notes you play.
+The guitar pick material helps you determine the quality of the notes you play.
 Nowadays, guitar picks are made from so many different materials that discussing them all would take too much of your time.

-Thus, here are some of the most popular materials used in making picks for your reference:
+Here are some of the most popular materials used in making picks for your reference:

 Cellulose: